ryanatkn/gro/src/docs/build.md

 > Don't commit `.gro/build.json` - keep it in `.gitignore`.

-Caching `.gro/` between CI runs is usually not beneficial since each commit invalidates the cache.
+Caching `.gro/build.json` between CI runs is not beneficial - each commit has a unique cache key.

 Basic CI workflow: